Chakra-Network/python-sdk/README.md

 # Chakra SDK

-A Python SDK for interacting with the Chakra Network API (api.chakra.dev).
+A Python SDK for interacting with the Chakra API (api.chakra.dev).
 This SDK provides seamless integration with pandas DataFrames for data querying and manipulation.

 ## Features